James-Jeudy/Incident-Response/README.md

 As seen below, we ran some queries to determine if this incident is a true positive.
 The first query gathers failed logins within a one hour time period and some successful logins as well, and whenever someone has failed five or more times but also had a successful login in the same time period, we assume that it was an successful  brute force attempt.

-The second query gathers successful logins (Event ID: 4624) with the attack IP of: 24.46.222.79 from James-Jeudy Laptop.
+The second query gathers successful logins (Event ID: 4624) with the Attack IP Address of: 24.46.222.79 from James-Jeudy Laptop.
 Alerts are accurate as it was raised by successful logins from this workstation using the lab-user username.
 This is the local username of our Windows-VM machine.
 We determined that this is a true positive and we are lucky as no damage occured with the malicious actor being logged into the machine as this is a honeynet environment designed to attract attackers:

 ![Query in log analytics workspace](https://github.com/James-Jeudy/Incident-Response/assets/160562010/a7bdd65a-e4cc-40ad-8a9f-9f3f3343602f)